 Tackling climate change might seem like an impossible challenge, but it’s not too late to take positive action.
 There is still hope!
-How we use and care for the land around us can reduce dependence on greenhouse gas producing chemicals, use less water, and even sequester carbon in the soil.
+How we use and care for the land around us can reduce dependence on greenhouse gas producing chemicals, use less water, and capture carbon in the soil.

 Consider making a few small changes that can add up to a big difference.
 Whether you have a large yard, a small patio, or a farm field or two, there are ways to give nature a helping hand.